TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 ### OnSaveValidate

-Use OnSaveValidate to verify if the Save operation should be completed or rejected.
+Use OnSaveValidate to **verify the saved data**, and decide if the Save operation should be completed or rejected.

-The OnSaveValidate code snippet is executed *after* the given records are already saved to the database, *after* any dependent data is updated (recomputed), but *before* the database transaction is committed.
+The OnSaveValidate code snippet is executed *after* the given records are already saved to the database, *after* dependent data is updated (recomputed), but *before* the database transaction is committed.
-This means that the code snippet can use database objects such as views or stored procedures to read and analyze the data, and other dependent computed data in the system, to decide whether the new state is valid or not.
+This means that the code snippet can use database objects such as views and stored procedures to read and analyze the data, and other dependent computed data in the system, to decide whether the new state is valid or not.

 If the saved data is not valid, the code snippet should **throw an exception**, which will result with automatic rollback of the database transaction.
-Throw a `Rhetos.UserException` with a message to the end user, that can later be translated/localized.
+Throw a `Rhetos.UserException` with a message to the end user, that can later be localized (translated).

 Note:
 Avoid using this low-level concept unless you are implementing a rare non-standard feature.
-Use **InvalidData** concept instead, for standard data validations, [Lock](Implementing-simple-business-rules#deny-data-modifications) and similar concepts to keep the existing data from changing, or [RowPermissions](RowPermissions-concept) for user access permissions.
+Use **InvalidData** concept instead, for standard data validations, [Lock](Implementing-simple-business-rules#deny-data-modifications) and similar concepts to keep the existing data from changing, or [RowPermissions](RowPermissions-concept) for user access rights.

 Example task: